Ben Adkins was born with a

-In order to improve his range of motion and ability to bend his elbow, Kevin Yakuboff, MD, Plastic and Reconstructive Surgeon, performed a gracilis transfer on Benjamin's arm in the fall of 2004.
+In order to improve his range of motion and ability to bend his elbow, Kevin Yakuboff, MD, Plastic and Reconstructive Surgeon, performed a gracilis transfer on Benjamin's arm.
 This involved transfer of the gracilis muscle in Ben's leg to the place in his arm where it would act as a bicep muscle.
 Anne remembers that Ben surprised them all by how quickly he was able to bend his arm on his own for the first time, exceeding even the doctor's expectations.

-Ben had another surgery in February 2005 to help further improve his range of motion and external rotation.
+Ben had another surgery to help further improve his range of motion and external rotation.
 Performed by Charles T. Mehlman, DO, pediatric orthopaedic surgeon and co-director of the Brachial Plexus Center, Ben underwent an arthroscopic release of the subscapularis muscle and anterior shoulder capsule.

 Ben in a "Statue of Liberty" or "High Five" brace following surgery.